saylesss88/my-flake/README.md

 1. After cloning this repo, change the `flake.nix`, `users.nix`, and `configuration.nix` to your wanted hostname and user.

-2. Run `lsblk` and make sure the device is correct on line 7 of the `disk-config.nix`.
+2. Run `lsblk` and make sure the device is correct in `disk-config.nix`.
 Change it accordingly.

+- There have been some recent changes to this repo, giving the option of an unencrypted setup with `disk-config.nix` and for an encrypted disk setup with `disk-config2.nix`.
+The process is mainly the same, just with the added step of asking for your encryption passphrase when you format the disk with disko.

+- Currently, the impermanence setup only works with `disk-config.nix` and will need to be carefully adjusted to use with the `disk-config2.nix` layout.

+- If you want to simplify the encrypted install and take care of sops after install and reboot, just follow this guide and use `disk-config2.nix` for the disko command and ensure you import the correct file in the `configuration.nix`.

 3. `initialHashedPassword`: Run `mkpasswd -m SHA-512 -s`, then enter your desired password.
 Use a unique password here as they are susceptible to brute